E. Barrett Prettyman: Federal judicial service

 Prettyman was nominated by President Harry S. Truman on September 12, 1945, to an Associate Justice seat on the United States Court of Appeals for the District of Columbia (United States Circuit Judge of the United States Court of Appeals for the District of Columbia Circuit from June 25, 1948) vacated by Judge Justin Miller.
 He was confirmed by the United States Senate on September 24, 1945, and received his commission on September 28, 1945.
-He served as Chief Judge from 1958 to 1960.
-He was a member of the Judicial Conference of the United States from 1959 to 1960.
+He served as Chief Judge from October 20, 1958 to October 21, 1960.
+While serving as Chief Judge, he notably delivered an opinion in Worthy v.
+Herter (1959) stating that the State Department can limit the right to travel of American citizens, regarding an American correspondent in China.
 He assumed senior status on April 16, 1962.
-His service terminated on August 4, 1971, due to his death.
-He was buried at Rockville Cemetery in Rockville, Maryland.